superpiggyng/Django-Commerce-Web-App/README.md

 Commerce project - Auction application
+The commerce directory contains the main project-level configurations, such as settings, URL configurations, and ASGI/WSGI configurations
+Default SQL used by Django: Default SQLite database file

+Auction App
 The auctions app contains the main functionality of the e-commerce auction application.
 It includes templates, models, forms, views, and URL configurations specific to the auction features.
-The commerce directory contains the main project-level configurations, such as settings, URL configurations, and ASGI/WSGI configurations
-Default SQL used by Django: Default SQLite database file

-Auction Web Application
 This is a web application for an auction platform where users can create listings, place bids, and interact with auction listings.

 Features